Universal Login Page Customization

-This document clarifies how the New Universal Login page can be customized, and provides guidance on when to use specific techniques.
+This document clarifies how the Universal Login page can be customized and provides guidance on when to use specific techniques.

 Customization

-Three mechanisms are available for customizing the Universal Login page.
+Three mechanisms are available to customize the Universal Login page.

-No-Code Editor: Style the login widget in New Universal Login experience to fit your brand.
-You can personalize the color, font, borders, and backgrounds of the widgets your customers see for login, password reset, authentication, and more.
+No-Code Editor: Style the login widget in the Universal Login experience.
+Personalize the color, font, borders, and backgrounds of the widgets end users see for login, password reset, authentication, and more.

-Partials: Allow you to inject custom HTML or JS at specific points in the login widget.
+Partials: Allows the injection of custom HTML or JS at specific points in the login widget.

-Text Prompts: Allow customizing the actual text of the login page.
+Text Prompts: Allow customization of the actual text on the login page.
 This includes text field names and the text that renders on buttons.

 Use the No-Code Editor to make basic changes to the login widget, including color, font, borders, and backgrounds.